 The selection of works depicts subjects as diverse as urban and rural landscapes, scenes of industry, still-life compositions, and portraiture, and is organized thematically, with visual connections trumping strict chronology.
 Artists represented include George Bellows, Stuart Davis, Edward Hopper, Georgia O’Keeffe, Charles Sheeler, Alfred Stieglitz, and Andrew Wyeth, among many others.
 Far from an encyclopedic view of American art of the period, the exhibition is a focused look at the strengths and surprises of MoMA’s collection in an area that has played a major role in the institution’s history.

-Organized by Kathy Curry, Assistant Curator for Research and Collections, and Esther Adler, Assistant Curator, Department of Drawings.
+The exhibition is organized by Kathy Curry, Assistant Curator, and Esther Adler, Assistant Curator, Department of Drawings and Prints

 The exhibition is supported by the MoMA Annual Exhibition Fund.

 Image: Edward Hopper.
 House by the Railroad.
 1925.
 Oil on canvas, 24 x 29" (61 x 73.7 cm).
 The Museum of Modern Art, New York.
 Given anonymously.
 Digital Image © The Museum of Modern Art, New York, Digital Imaging Studio